UEA Music Centre offers two schemes providing financial support for talented musicians:

 UEA Music Centre Awards (for all new and current students)

 UEA Music Centre awards a number of Music Centre Awards every year, to students who show exceptional musical achievement and commitment.
-These awards go towards one-to-one tuition and coaching, by leading professionals.
-The awards are designed to encourage the recipients to develop their technique, musicianship, performance and leadership skills in order that they may contribute significantly to music at UEA.
+The awards are intended to encourage the recipients to develop their musical and leadership skills in order that they may contribute significantly to music at UEA.
 A high standard of performance is expected, but equally important is a clear commitment to take leading roles in the musical life of the University.

 Purpose of UEA Music Centre Awards